marwan116/raycraft/README.md

     return {"Hello": "World"}
 ```

-You can now run it distributed with Ray using raycraft with a single change:
+You can now run it distributed with Ray using raycraft with a simple change:

 ```python
 from raycraft import RayCraftAPI, App